MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/connecting-azure-data-explorer-to-insights.md

 This guide helps you get started using Azure Data Explorer (ADX) along with Insights.
 After connecting, you can use Azure Data Explorer to query your game data and discover relevant insights.
 To learn more about other tools you can connect Insights with, see [Connecting external tools to Insights](index.md).

+> [!NOTE]
+> PlayFab Insights Management was deprecated on December 11th, 2023.
+We recommend using [Azure Data Explorer (ADX) Connections](../../export-data/data-connection-adx.md) to manage your performance and cost going forward.
+If your title is still using **Insights**, continue to see this article for implementation details.
+For more information, see [Insights Deprecation Blog](https://developer.microsoft.com/en-us/games/articles/2023/09/playfab-insights-management-to-be-deprecated-starting-december-11/).

 ## Prerequisites

 ### PlayFab account authenticated with AAD